discretize/discretize-guides/fractals/silent-surf/index.md

 </GridItem>
 </Grid>

 Similar to Sunqua Peak, at the start you interact with the Challenge Mote to spawn a portal, which will take you directly to the platform where you fight First Mate Dolus.
-After triggering the circle, a couple of Naga will spawn and then, after a couple of lines from Captain Thess, Dolus will spawn similar to Normal Mode.
+After triggering the circle, a small group of Naga will spawn and then Captain Thess will say a few lines before Dolus spawns similar to Normal Mode.

-Do not take mistlock before triggering the circle!
-This way you can kill Dolus quickly and reset your cooldowns before fighting Kanaxai.
+Do not take the mistlock before triggering the circle!
+This way you can use all your long cooldowns to kill Dolus quickly and reset them before fighting Kanaxai.

 ## Corrupted First Mate Dolus
 ### Mechanics Overview